USC is committed to offering a postgraduate research environment of the highest quality for all candidates within our programs.

 Full details can be found at Intellectual Property - Governing Policy.

-* Individual scholarships may include an Addendum which contains additional conditions and may supercede some sections of the above Schedule of Conditions.
+* Individual scholarships may include an Addendum which contains additional conditions and may supersede some sections of the above Schedule of Conditions.

 1 This information was correct at the time of publishing.
 The University reserves the right to make changes at short notice after publication.
-To ascertain if any changes have been made to this information, please contact the Graduate Research Studies Management Office.
+To ascertain if any changes have been made to this information, please contact the Graduate Research School.